 For our teaching staff, we design a comprehensive programme of CPD opportunities which is linked to Performance Management and based on our whole Academy Improvement Plan.
 Beacon is active in the development of teaching staff from initial teaching training, progress to middle leader roles, and through to headship preparation.

 With a commitment to training we have a team of staff involved in promoting Professional Development and these include:

-Giles Ingham – ITT & NQT Professional Tutor
+Giles Ingham – Professional Tutor for NQTs and RQTs

 East Sussex Teaching School Alliances

-System leaders are people who work with schools outside their own.
+System leaders are experienced teachers who work with schools outside their own to provide support, practical advice and mentoring.
 Are you already an effective school leader looking to broaden your skills and experience?
 If so, the East Sussex Teaching Schools Network is currently looking to recruit Specialist Leaders in Education (SLE) and Local Leaders of Education (LLE) to support its ongoing school to school work.